srkraut/sigma-docs/docs/module/embedded.md

 # Embedded Content

 Embed HTML and JavaScript to be displayed on Layouts.
-This allows for custom enhancements to be made to Xibo without modifying the core application.
+This allows for custom enhancements to be made to Sigma-DS without modifying the core application.

 ```
 Examples of where this might be useful are displaying a Clock or Weather region.